-Common Pitfalls of Interpreting in Health Care Facilities
+Common Pitfalls of Language Interpretation Services in Health Care Facilities

-While having a professional medical interpreter can help aid communication, there are several pitfalls of working with these professionals.
+While interpretation services can help aid communication, there are several pitfalls of working with these professional language interpreters.
 Try your best to avoid the following:

 Making the Interpreter Responsible for Other Roles

-The interpreter’s job is to interpret exactly what you and the patient said.
+Language interpreters interpret exactly what you and the patient say, and this is their focus.
 It is not his or her job to convince the patient of a particular treatment plan or to see things the way you do.
 Do not hold the interpreter responsible for the patient’s actions.